A boardroom of students in a lecture

 Bachelor degree

-Develop broad business expertise in marketing, finance, human resources, project management and strategic management.
+Gain broad career options and wide-ranging expertise in marketing, finance, project management, human resources and strategic management.

 • Qualification